 Is there an opportunity to talk to previous Summer Scholars?

-The best way to hear from our Summer Scholars alumni is through our Instagram page.
-You can also read more about our alumni and watch their reflections on our website.
+The best way to hear from our Summer Scholar alumni is through our Instagram page.
+You can also read about our alumni and watch their reflections on our website.

 Do Summer Scholars need to meet a minimum GPA requirement?
 What is a competitive GPA?